 The most common title you’ll run into, however, is “licenciado” which literally means “graduate” and is extended to basically anyone who wears a tie and is a lot like the “doctor” title except even more generously applied.

-Are you speaking to an old person (“old” generally means 50+)?
-If yes, use “Don/Doña” almost without exception, obviously in conjugation with the “usted” conjugation of any verbs.
+Are you speaking to an old person (“old” generally means 60+)?
+If yes, use “Don/Doña” almost without exception until told otherwise (some places it’s common, some it isn’t).
+Obviously this is used in conjugation with the “usted” conjugation of any verbs.
 This applies to everybody, regardless of their status or status relative to you: the 80 year-old doorman at your hotel should be addressed as “Don Alberto”, the 60 year old waiter gets “Don’ed”, the old woman begging for change even gets the “Doña” treatment.
 Edit: this is not so common in Argentina, it’s something that’s considered a bit old-fashioned and not really done any more, though it is still highly prevalent in Mexico and, I’m pretty sure, Colombia, at a minimum.

 This may also be applied to someone of especially high status, such as the CEO of your company, though even then the person will typically be older.